Skip to main content

 metadata

-Arbitrary JSON object stored with the session and echoed back in the response and webhooks.
+Arbitrary JSON stored with the session and echoed back in the response and webhooks.
+Any JSON value is accepted (object, string, number, array), but a JSON object of key/value pairs is recommended.
 Not shown to the end user.
 Use it to pass your own correlation ids, A/B variants, or business context.

 Example: